Skip to main content

 These terms get tossed around a lot in international HR conversations—but they serve very different purposes.

-• Global payroll handles the logistics—paying people across countries, calculating taxes, converting currencies, staying compliant.
+• Global payroll services handle the logistics—paying people across countries, calculating taxes, converting currencies, staying compliant.
 But it assumes you already have legal entities wherever you’re hiring.

-• EOR (Employer of Record) goes further.
-It becomes the legal employer for your hires in countries where you don’t have an entity.
+• EOR (Employer of Record) service goes further.
+The EOR provider becomes the legal employer for your hires in countries where you don’t have an entity.
 That means you can get up and running fast, without setting up a local company.

 • PEO (Professional Employer Organization) is more local.
 It’s a co-employment model, usually in the U.S., where you and the PEO share employer responsibilities.
 You run the business; they handle the back-office HR.

 The right choice depends on your setup.
 Going global without a legal entity?
-EOR.
-Already registered and just need payroll?
-Global payroll.
-Managing U.S. teams?
+Use an EOR.
+Already registered and just need payroll support?
+Invest in a global payroll partner.
+Managing U.S. teams with limited in-house HR staff?
 A PEO might be the way to go.

 For global payroll, about 30-40% of the data fields are country-specific, but the rest is the same.
 You need to understand what each country needs before you hire.